 - Someone to listen.
 Often, people tend to shy away from complicated conversations.
 For someone with cancer, having a person there to listen to the difficulties being faced, concerns for the future, and whatever else that comes to mind is very important.
 Your caring, non-judgmental presence might be the biggest gift you have to offer.

 Taking care of yourself is very important while caring for someone with cancer to relieve stress and prevent depression and caregiver burnout.
 Make sure to specify ongoing, scheduled times away for interests that are comforting: reading, going for a walk, soaking in a warm bath, engaging in activities you enjoy, etc.

 You will likewise require an outlet for any emotions that emerge during caregiving.
 Find a skilled counselor to meet with or a dependable friend, family member, or clergy member to talk to, write in a journal, or join a cancer care support group.

-If you’re struggling to find time and energy to take care of yourself, let Abby Senior Care, a provider of senior care services in Denver and the surrounding areas, help.
+If you’re struggling to find time and energy to take care of yourself, Abby Senior Care can help.
 Our care providers are fully trained and experienced in caring for people with cancer and other chronic health conditions, and are available for as much or as little time as you need to step in while you step away.

 Call us at 303-699-8840 any time for more cancer care information or to make arrangements for a free in-home consultation to learn more about our overnight elderly care in Denver, CO and the surrounding areas.